microsoft/CCF/doc/operations/configuration.rst

 ``client_connection_timeout``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Maximum duration after which unestablished client connections will be marked as timed out and either re-established or discarded.
-Default value: ``2000`` ms [#time_string]_.
+Default value: ``2000ms`` [#time_string]_.

 ``worker_threads``
 ~~~~~~~~~~~~~~~~~~